 - PHP 8.1+ with OPcache enabled (30% processing speed boost)

-- Database optimization tools (25% query performance gain)
+- Database optimisation tools (25% query performance gain)

 Many providers still run PHP 7.4 or older versions.
-This single upgrade can double WordPress performance.
-Yet customers rarely ask about PHP versions during signup.
+That single upgrade can double WordPress performance.
+Yet customers rarely ask about PHP versions during sign-up.

 The WordPress Hosting Gold Rush

 WordPress hosting generates 40% higher ARPU than generic shared hosting.
 Customers pay $15-45/month for essentially the same infrastructure.
-The difference is WordPress-specific optimizations.
+The difference is WordPress-specific optimisations.

-The margins are incredible.
-Most "WordPress optimizations" are software configurations, not hardware upgrades.
+The margins are outstanding.
+Most "WordPress optimisations" are software configurations, not hardware upgrades.
 Object caching costs nothing to implement.
-But it justifies premium pricing.
+It still justifies premium pricing.

-Optimized PHP settings require minimal server resources.
+Optimised PHP settings require minimal server resources.
 Staging environments and automatic updates cost almost nothing.
-Yet customers happily pay double for these features.
+Customers still pay double for these features.

 Smart providers create WordPress hosting tiers based on feature restrictions.
 A $15/month plan with 10 staging sites costs the same to deliver.
 Unlimited staging at $45/month uses the same resources.
 Software features drive pricing, not server costs.

-Agency customers represent the holy grail of WordPress hosting.
+Agency customers are the holy grail of WordPress hosting.
 They manage multiple client sites and rarely churn.
 Our agency customers averaged 73 months retention.
 Individual users averaged 34 months.

 Check our top WordPress providers to see these business models.
 The best companies design around agency acquisition.